InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 community.
 TCs should create opportunities for people to get together regularly and get to know each other personally.

-Another reason for people to stick around that I heard a lot during my time as a TC is that their work in an InnerSource community was an excellent opportunity to acquire new skills and to grow personally.
+Another reason for people to stick around that we heard a lot is that their work in an InnerSource community was an excellent opportunity to acquire new skills and to grow personally.
 This is again where the role of the TC is really important.
 TCs often become mentors for junior developers and they explicitly spend time during Pull Requests not only to point out areas for improvement but also explain in detail why something needs to be improved, including the theory or experience behind it and offer suggestions on how it is best done.
+By doing so, the TCs will often be able to increase the speed of learning in their communities far beyond what is common in traditional software development projects.

-In my work, I have repeatedly gotten the feedback from community members that the speed of learning in the community was much higher compared to their regular job.
-I have personally always tried to prioritize onboarding and mentoring during Pull Requests over reaching communicated release dates, unless there was a very good reason not to.
-TCs do this because they understand the virtuous cycle: Good mentoring in PRs leads to a higher level of trust and engagement on part of the contributors which in turn leads to more people willing to make contributions and thus more contributions.
+We believe that TCs should prioritize onboarding and mentoring during Pull Requests over reaching communicated release dates, unless there are  a very good reason not to.
+TCs do this because they understand the virtuous cycle:
+Good mentoring in PRs leads to a higher level of trust and engagement on part of the contributors which in turn leads to more people willing to make contributions and thus more contributions.
 We'll talk more about this in the segment on "Upleveling the Community".

 Finally, some people stick around in InnerSource communities, because they get to focus on developing software and to spend as little time as possible on